 Want to be a Alternative Breaks Student Coordinator?

 Student Coordinators are vital to the success of Wellesley's Alternative Breaks (AB) program.
 Coordinators will be responsible for reaching out to community partners and securing service sites for all four Alternative Breaks, as well as coordinating housing and transportation for each Break.
 Student Coordinators will play an integral role in creating and maintaining leadership structures for the Alternative Breaks program, in keeping with the Break Away philosophy.
+Alternative Break Student Coordinators assist and develop the areas of marketing and recruitment, outreach, training implementation, and event planning.
+The Coordinators are crucial to the continued student-centered focus and growth of the program.
 This is a paid position at the Center for Work and Service, reporting to the Service Program Director.
 The time commitment is approximately 10 hours per week during the academic year.
-No previous AB experience is required to become a Student Coordinator, although familiarity with community involvement and demonstrated leadership abilities are strongly preferred.
+Previous AB experience is not required to become a Student Coordinator, although familiarity with community engagement and demonstrated leadership abilities are strongly preferred.

 - Interest in student life, student activities, and program management

-- Experience with Microsoft Office and web design software (or a willingness to learn)
+- Experience with Google Drive (or a willingness to learn)

 - Interest in the public service/nonprofit sector